jacobmw/puppet-assessment/README.md

 expectation is that you should be able to go to http://localhost:8080 in your web browser and get some output.
 You should be able to refresh the page and get an almost instant response back.

-Stopping or killing the `go-webapp` process or service should not stop the output being available to the browser.

 ## Bonus points